-Diesel ICEs and Turbines: Once per calendar quarter FM O&G shall perform a visible emissions inspection for a one-minute period on each permitted and exempt engine or turbine, when operating.
-A VEE is not required for any turbine or turbine starter engine not operating on the day of the quarterly inspection.
+Diesel ICEs: Once per calendar quarter FM O&G shall perform a visible emissions inspection for a one-minute period on each permitted and exempt engine when operating.
 If visible emissions are detected during any inspection, then a USEPA Method 9 visible emission evaluations (VEE) shall immediately be performed for a six-minute period.
 FM O&G staff certified in VEE shall perform the VEE and maintain logs in accordance with USEPA Method 9.
 The start-time and end-time of each visible emissions inspection shall be recorded in a log, along with a notation identifying whether visible emissions were detected.

 Offshore Platform Cranes: During biennial source testing of each crane, FM O&G shall perform a visible emissions inspection on the crane for a one-minute period.
 If visible emissions are detected during any inspection, then a USEPA Method 9 visible emission evaluation (VEE) shall immediately be performed for a six-minute period.
-FM O&G staff certified in VEE shall perform the VEE and maintain logs in accordance with USEPA Method 9.
+FM O&G staff certified in VEE shall perform the VEE and maintain logs in accordance with USEPA

+Method 9.
 The start-time and end-time of each visible emissions inspection shall be recorded in a log, along with a notation identifying whether visible emissions were detected.